-Mirai: Example of Exploitation of Known Vulnerabilities
+Mirai: Example of Explanation

 "Vulnerable IoT devices are subsumed into the Mirai botnet by continuous automated scanning for and exploitation of well-known,hardcoded administrative credentials present in the relevant IoT devices.

 These vulnerable embedded systems are typically listening for inbound telnet access on TCP/23 and TCP/2323."